Skip to main content

 How the assistant uses it

-waitWait for a selector, URL pattern, page state, or fixed delay
+Waitbrowser_waitWait for a selector, URL pattern, page state, JS condition, or fixed delay

-1. Assistant calls navigate to open a page
+1. Assistant calls browser_navigate to open a page

-2. Assistant calls snapshot to see the page structure
+2. Assistant calls browser_snapshot to see the page structure

 3. Assistant identifies the right element by its ref number